kanzish/linux.sh/README.md

-# Alpine Linux - Minimalist daily driver and universal operating system setup guide
+# Setup Guide - A hardcore minimal Alpine Linux environment for daily driving and embedded devices

-## Why Alpine Linux
+### Why Alpine Linux
 - Extremely lightweight
 - Fast, secure boot
 - Works on modern and ancient machines as well as edge and embedded devices

-## Cons
+### Cons
 - Uses musl not GNU
 - Some basic things like bluetooth and audio require much more setup